 Longevity

-You can find countless stories of people who have had CAT engines for years — decades in some cases — that are still reliably running.
-No engine is immortal, but some of CAT’s models come pretty close.
-This is mostly due to their strict quality control standards.
-Other manufacturers make fine engines but few, if any, can approach the same level of longevity as a CAT.
+Many people own and run CAT engines for years or even decades..
+No engine runs forever, but some of CAT’s models operate as though they might.
+Their lasting power is primarily due to their strict quality control standards.
+Other manufacturers make good engines, but few can approach the same level of longevity as a CAT.

 Emissions